Last Updated on

 - Feng-Chia Night Market

-**Traveling Taiwan is convenient and easy when it comes to transportation but pulling money out in Asia isn’t always the easiest or the cheapest so make sure you know if you should Exchange money before you go or not.**
+**Traveling Taiwan is convenient and easy when it comes to transportation and food but pulling money out in Asia isn’t always the easiest or the cheapest so make sure you know if you should Exchange money before you go or not.**

 A high-speed rail from Taichung will directly take you to your last stop, which is Kaosiung (also known as Zuoying).
 The journey will take around 1 hour to complete.
 The fair ticket depends on the date and time of the train ride.
 You can calculate your fare here.
 Now, let’s have a look at some of the things to do Kaohsiung and the top tourist attractions.